-What is the difference between Federal and Private loans?
+What is the Difference Between Federal and Private Student Loans?

 There are several important differences between private student loans and federal student loans – both in the manner in which they can be obtained and manner in which they can be collected in a borrower defaults.

 Private Student Loans